mudpi/mudpi-core/README.md

 * Twitter.com/theDavisson

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
 * Nanpy
 	* This library made the Arduino side of this project possible allowing me to setup a master/slave system of raspberry pi and Arduinos.
-* Shoutout to my buddy who helped me with some of the AC to DC electrical stuff.
+* Shoutout to my buddy Drake who helped me with some of the AC to DC electrical stuff.

 ## Why Did You Build This?
 Gardening at home was taking more time that I would like and buying a simple timer for the hose was not something I really wanted as a solution.
 I wanted to build my own automated garden with my raspberry pi I had lying around.
 I do a good deal of web development during the day so the software aspect wasn’t an issue but I hadn’t touched electronics for years since high school so this was a good refresher. **You can read how I built MudPi and the process of me setting it up at home on the MudPi blog**

-## Tested On
+## Hardware Tested On
 These are the devices and sensors I tested and used with MudPi successfully.
 Many sensors are similar so it will work with a range more than what is listed below.

 * [Raspberry Pi 2 Model B+](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/)